r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 #### SOCIAL ENGINEERING
 **'Take a desktop screenshot using a C program'**.<br />
 The C program not only runs the shellcode (RAM) that allows us to control the target PC remotely,<br />
-but also contains a system command that takes a screenshot of the target PC desktop using<br />
+but also executes a system command (sh) that takes a screenshot of the target PC desktop using<br />
 [MITRE ATT&CK T1113](https://attack.mitre.org/techniques/T1113/) (xwd package) Technic.<br />

 <br /><br />